antonday07/livewire-admin/README.md

 [![Volt Laravel Dashboard Preview](https://themesberg.s3.us-east-2.amazonaws.com/public/products/volt-laravel-dashboard/volt-free-laravel-dashboard.jpg)](https://volt-laravel-admin-dashboard.updivision.com/dashboard)

-Hello, this is a free livewire admin project for everyone want to use as side project
+Hello, this is a free livewire admin project for everyone want to use as side project.
+This dashboard admin is from Themesberg, feel free to use it for all personal or side project.

-Never start a development project from scratch again.
-We've partnered with UPDIVISION to create the ultimate design & development toolbox, free for personal and commercial projects.

-Volt Dashboard Laravel features dozens of handcrafted UI elements tailored for Bootstrap 5 and an out of the box Laravel backend.
-The Livewire integration allows you to build dynamic interfaces easier without leaving the comfort of your favourite framework.
-If you combine this even further with Alpine.js, you get the perfect combo for your next big project.

 ## Free for personal and commercial projects